 The statement said in April, the Tema Collection had a target of GH¢ 779.44 million and collected GH¢ 483.16 million, a variance of 38.01 per cent whilst in June, the target was GH¢ 1,006.88 million, and GH¢ 553,57milIion was realised, a variance of 45.02 per cent.

 This, the statement explained, was not the first time within the year that a variance of about GH¢ 400 million had been recorded.

 It said in March 2020, the variance was also about GHS 400 million, adding that the fact that the 'stretched target' was not achieved does not in any way point to the deployment of ICUMS was the factor in the Tema June 2020 revenue collection.

-The statement said the Customs Division on the average collected GH¢ 942 million monthly and the average three months run rate for Tema Collection for 2020 was GH¢ 574.
+The statement said the Customs Division on the average collected GH¢ 942 million monthly and the average three months run rate for Tema Collection for 2020 was GH¢ 574.8 million.

 The figure compared with the June performance of Tema Collection of GH¢ 554 million and did not show any significant difference in the collection, stressing that the performance also clearly refuted the claim that the deployment of ICUMS at the ports in June 2020 had resulted in revenue shortfalls for June.

 “The revenue figures and the conclusions drawn from these figures by sections of the media are based on 'Stretched targets' that are provided to all offices, including the Tema Collection, to motivate staff to perform optimally.

 “Stretched targets are targets that go slightly beyond the budget figures and encourage staff to achieve more.
 It is therefore misleading to compare actual performance with the 'Stretched Targets' and not actual budget figures to draw conclusions when GRA's performance is assessed based on the actual budget figure”, it said.